Last Updated on December 2, 2022

-When we first moved into the house, my phone was slow.
+When we first moved into the new house, my phone was slow.
 My iPad was slow.
 My laptop…you guessed it, slow.
-The Boy was at his wits end with 3 different WiFi networks in the house plus multiple repeaters.
+The Boy was at his wit’s end with 3 different WiFi networks in the house plus multiple repeaters.
 If you were upstairs, you got dropped from the stronger network.
 Sometimes you’d be on the slowest network, and no matter how many times you changed over, the iPhone would switch back to the slowest network.
 Nothing did the trick.
 I think my exact words were, “if we can’t fix this, Imma chuck my phone out the window”.

 Last year, we purchased the 1st generation, a 3 pack (basically 3 little pods that you plug in and shazam, there’s WiFi in every corner of your home).
 WiFi was delivered as promised.
 All 3 floors.
 No issues.
-It solved every complaint in one fell swoop and was easy peasy to setup.
-Just download the app and licketty split, you’re off an running.
+It solved every complaint in one fell swoop and was easy peasy to set up.
+Just download the app and licketty split, you’re off and running.
 I was thrilled and The Boy was over the moon.
 No longer would he hear me all whaa, whaa, whaa in his ear like Charlie Brown’s teacher.
-The whole experience in a nutshell was seamless.
+The whole experience in a nutshell was simple and seamless.
 Because we were so thrilled, I actually meant to blog about my love for eero last year unsponsored, but time slipped by, and fast WiFi just became the norm in our home.

 (Can you spy eero with your little eye?)